• Skip to primary navigation

 It feels silly making a list of things to serve with this because asparagus pairs well with EVERYTHING.
 Either way, here are a few ideas to get you thinking of a few options:

-• Serve with these healthy chicken kabobs
+• Serve with some juicy grilled chicken kabobs

 • This lemon dill salmon is practically begging to be served with asparagus